Jennifer Lawrence

-Jennifer Shrader Lawrence (born August 15, 1990) is an American actress.
-The world's highest-paid actress in 2015 and 2016, her films have grossed over $6 billion worldwide to date.
-She appeared in Time's 100 most influential people in the world list in 2013 and the Forbes Celebrity 100 list from 2013 to 2016.
+Jennifer Shrader Lawrence (born August 15, 1990) is an American actress and producer.
+She has starred in both action film franchises and independent dramas, and her films have grossed over $6 billion worldwide.
+The world's highest-paid actress in 2015 and 2016, she appeared in Time's 100 most influential people in the world list in 2013 and the Forbes Celebrity 100 list from 2013 to 2016.
+Her accolades include an Academy Award, a British Academy Film Award, three Golden Globe Awards, and a Peabody Award.

-During her childhood, Lawrence performed in church plays and school musicals.
-At age fourteen, she was spotted by a talent scout while vacationing in New York City with her family.
-She moved to Los Angeles and began her acting career with guest roles on television.
+Lawrence began her career as a teenager with guest roles on television.
 Her first major role was as a main cast member on the sitcom The Bill Engvall Show (2007–2009).
-She made her film debut with a supporting role in the drama Garden Party (2008), and had her breakthrough playing a poverty-stricken teenager in the independent mystery drama Winter's Bone (2010).
-Lawrence's career progressed with starring roles as the mutant Mystique in the X-Men film series (2011–2019) and Katniss Everdeen in The Hunger Games film series (2012–2015).
-The latter made her the highest-grossing action heroine of all time.
+In 2008, she made her film debut with a supporting role in the drama Garden Party and earned the Marcello Mastroianni Award for her performance in The Burning Plain.
+Her breakthrough came with the role of a poverty-stricken teenager in the independent film Winter's Bone (2010), which earned her critical acclaim and an Academy Award nomination for Best Actress.
+Lawrence achieved international stardom for portraying the mutant Mystique in the X-Men film series (2011–2019) and Katniss Everdeen in The Hunger Games film series (2012–2015).
+The latter franchise made her character the highest-grossing action heroine of all time.

-Lawrence received various accolades for her three collaborations with filmmaker David O. Russell.
-Her performance as a troubled young widow in the romance film Silver Linings Playbook (2012) won her the Academy Award for Best Actress, making her the second-youngest winner in the category at age 22.
-She won the BAFTA Award for Best Actress in a Supporting Role for playing an unpredictable wife in the black comedy American Hustle (2013).
-Lawrence also received Golden Globe Awards for both of these films, and for her portrayal of businesswoman Joy Mangano in the biopic Joy (2015).
-A series of mixed reviewed films and the media scrutiny of her role choices led to a small break from acting.
-She returned with the streaming films Don't Look Up (2021) and Causeway (2022).
+Lawrence became a frequent collaborator with filmmaker David O. Russell, starring in three films that garnered her significant recognition.
+For portraying a troubled young widow in the romance Silver Linings Playbook (2012), she won the Academy Award for Best Actress, becoming the second-youngest winner in the category at age 22.
+Lawrence also won a BAFTA Award for her supporting role in the black comedy American Hustle (2013) and a Golden Globe Award for portraying businesswoman Joy Mangano in the biopic Joy (2015).
+She later starred in the science fiction romance Passengers (2016), psychological drama Mother!
+(2017), and spy thriller Red Sparrow (2018) to varying critical and commercial success.

+After a brief hiatus, Lawrence became more selective with her roles.
+She returned to acting with a leading role in Adam McKay's apocalyptic black comedy Don't Look Up (2021), then produced and starred in the drama Causeway (2022) and comedy No Hard Feelings (2023).
+In 2025, she received renewed critical attention for her lead role in Lynne Ramsay's psychological drama Die My Love.

 Lawrence is a feminist and advocates for women's reproductive rights.
 In 2015, she founded the Jennifer Lawrence Foundation, which advocates for the Boys & Girls Clubs of America and the Special Olympics.
-She formed the production company Excellent Cadaver in 2018.
-She is an active member of the nonpartisan nonprofit anti-corruption organization RepresentUs and has served as a spokesperson in its videos about protecting democracy.
+She is also an active member of the anti-corruption organization RepresentUs.
+Lawrence formed the production company Excellent Cadaver in 2018.